rtlabs-com/p-net/doc/tutorial.rst

 The alarm triggered by button 2 is sent from the input module with lowest slot number (if any).

+In order to handle larger incoming DCE/RPC messages (split in several frames), you might need to increase PNET_MAX_SESSION_BUFFER_SIZE.
+Note that this will increase the memory consumption.

 Cyclic data for the different slots
 -----------------------------------